wshanks/Zutilo/README.md

     Set all selected items to be related to each other.
     (Function name: `ZutiloChrome.zoteroOverlay.relateItems()`).

+* __Copy select item links:__
+	Copy links of the form "zotero://select/items/ITEM_ID" to the clipboard for each selected item.
+	Pasting such a link into the Firefox address bar will select the corresponding item in the Zotero Firefox plugin.
+	Following links from other applications and having the links select items in the Zotero Standalone client may also be achievable but might require additional set up.

+* __Copy Zotero URIs:__
+	Copy (www.zotero.org) links to the clipboard for each selected item.
+	If you have a (www.zotero.org) profile, following such a link will open the page for the corresponding item in profile on (www.zotero.org).
+	If you do not have a (www.zotero.org) profile, a placeholder link is still generated but might not be useful.

 ### Item editing functions ###

 Zutilo currently implements several functions that are useful for editing Zotero items with the keyboard.